MIL-STD-1553: Similar systems

 DIGIBUS (or Digibus, GAM-T-101) is the French counterpart to MIL-STD-1553.
 It is similar to MIL-STD-1553 in the same notion of Bus Controller, Remote Terminal, monitor, same transmission speed, but the difference is that DIGIBUS uses separate links for data and commands.

-GOST 26765.52-87 and its descendant GOST R 52070-2003 are the Soviet and Russian, respectively, equivalents of MIL-STD-1553B.
+GOST (ГОСТ) 26765.52-87 and its descendant GOST R 52070-2003 are the Soviet and Russian, respectively, equivalents of MIL-STD-1553B.
 The encoding, data rate, word structure, and control commands are fully identical.

 GJV289A is the Chinese equivalent of MIL-STD-1553.
 Aircraft utilizing this system can reportedly use both Soviet (GOST bus) and western (MIL-STD-1553 bus) weapons.

 H009 (also called MacAir H009), introduced by McDonnell in 1967, was one of the first avionics data buses.
 It is a dual redundant bus controlled by a Central Control Complex (CCC), with up to 16 Peripheral Units (PUs), synchronously communicating using a 1 MHz clock.
 H009 was used in early F-15 fighter jets, but due its noise sensitivity and other reliability issues was replaced by MIL-STD-1553.

-Development tools

-When developing or troubleshooting for MIL-STD-1553, examination of the electronic signals is useful.
-A logic analyzer with protocol-decoding capability, also a bus analyzer or protocol analyzer, are useful tools to collect, analyze, decode and store the waveforms of the high-speed electronic signals.